 - The maps are out of date - there's a series of junction changes in Central London that predate this device existing by several years, and are not represented on the latest maps.
 The device is best ignored when navigating around London (and presumably other large cities?) and I don't know what to recommend to people who don't know their way round there.
 There's a petrol station near me which has been closed for long enough that the building that replaced it has been itself replaced, and that's still offered to me as a petrol station.

 - The device is built around the assumption that you will always do any planning on a PC and transfer it over - there is no pleasant way to set up a route on the device; the built-in map display is a very low resolution, and the device is incredibly slow at rendering the maps so even if they were easier-to-read the scrolling is still an exercise in patience.
-But when you plug in the USB cable, it will count down 20 seconds before presenting itself to the PC, for no apparent reason.
+But when you plug in the USB cable, it will count down 20 seconds before presenting itself to the PC.
 There is no way to skip this, and given both the clunkiness of the process (plug device in, wait, copy GPX file, reboot satnav, import route, view route on map) and the tendency for it to not-work, this gets very frustrating very quickly.

 - Your options for planning a route while out-and-about are to either use an app on your phone (garmin doesn't specifically support any but Locus Maps can, for example, export its routes as GPX) and a USB-OTG cable to copy files over and then convert that to a trip, or to be carrying a laptop (and a USB cable).
 It's very tedious and it's telling that I've still not had a road trip that I've been confident to use the Garmin to navigate me round, it's all been one-day trips.